NASA-IMPACT/nncpp-dashboard-datasets/README.md

 Each dataset json must be included in the `DATASETS` array in [config.yml](config.yml).

+>See [docs/prepare-dataset](docs/prepare-dataset.ipynb) for more information about configuring the dataset and generating the dataset json file.

 ### Sites

 The `sites` directory contains a directory for each site.
 Within each site directory, there are two files: